DanielChapin/CSCI.651_HW03/README.md

 This program is the recieving end of the file sharing implementation.

+The only required argument to this program is where to save the file locally.
+This argument should not be a directory path.
+It should be a file path.
+Also note that the algorithm tries indefinitely to transfer the file even if it doesn't get responses.

 ### send_file

 This program is the sending end of the file sharing implementation.

+The only required argument is a path to the file to be sent.